Yandex Cloud

 Required paid resourcesRequired paid resources

-The cost of resources for the script includes:
+The cost of resources for our scenario includes:

 • Fee for using the storage (see Yandex Object Storage pricing).

-• Fee for accessing the database (see Managed Service for YDB pricing).
+• Fee for database queries (see Managed Service for YDB pricing).

-• Fee for function calls (see Cloud Functions pricing).
+• Fee for function invocations (see Cloud Functions pricing).

-• Fee for requests to the API gateway (see API Gateway pricing).
+• Fee for API gateway requests (see API Gateway pricing).

 Set up hosting for the URL shortener pageSet up hosting for the URL shortener page

-To create a bucket, place the HTML page of your service in it, and configure it for hosting static websites:
+To create a bucket, upload your URL shortener's HTML page to it, and configure it for static website hosting:

 Management console